rokbenko/arctic-meet/README.md

 > [!NOTE]
 > I'm currently looking for a full-time engineering position.
 Feel free to [contact me](https://linktr.ee/rokbenko).

+> [!CAUTION]
+> Please be aware that if you use the [publicly available version](https://arctic-ally.streamlit.app/) of ArcticAlly hosted on Streamlit Cloud, it means that all transcriptions of meetings you upload there can be viewed by anyone in the world.
+Do not upload any sensitive or private meetings in any way.
+>
+> I strongly recommend you use the provided [sample meeting](https://github.com/rokbenko/arctic-ally/blob/main/sample_meeting.mp4), which is a simulated, dummy meeting designed for testing purposes.
+>
+> By proceeding, you acknowledge and understand the risks associated with uploading meetings to ArcticAlly.
+You absolve ArcticAlly and its developers of any responsibility for the consequences of such uploads.
+>
+> Thank you for your attention to this matter.

 <br>

 ## 🚀 Getting started 🚀